Job hunting in Finland

 Contact the authority that pays unemployment allowance in good time before you leave to look for a job and check the particular requirements, time limits and possible processing waiting times at your unemployment fund.
 You can find out more on the page on unemployment benefits in your country of departure and from Job Market Finland.

-If you are a jobseeker and you find work in Finland, you are covered by the social security conditions for employees.
+If you get a job in Finland, you are covered by the social security conditions for employees.
 As a rule, you must resign from your unemployment fund in your previous country of employment and from then on pay unemployment contributions in Finland.

-If as a jobseeker you do not find work in Finland within three months of your date of departure and you do not want to lose your unemployment benefits, you must return to your home country.
+If you do not get a job in Finland within three months of your date of departure and you do not want to lose your unemployment benefits, you must return to your home country.

 More information